zaidmukaddam/miniperplx/README.md

 ## Set MiniPerplx as your default search engine

-To correct the instructions for adding a new search engine in Chrome, follow these steps:

 1. **Open the Chrome browser settings**:
    - Click on the three vertical dots in the upper right corner of the browser.
    - Select "Settings" from the dropdown menu.